-The actual act of swallowing is a semi-reflexive process – i.e. controlling it is partially voluntary, partially involuntary.
+The actual act of swallowing is a semi-reflexive process—i.e. controlling it is partially voluntary, partially involuntary.
 We willingly decide when we will swallow a bolus of nutrients.
-However, if it has touched the base of the tongue or the back of the throat, the swallow reflex is triggered and is involuntary, like every other reflex.
+However, if it has touched the base of the tongue or the back of the throat, the swallow reflex is triggered and is involuntary.

 The process is somewhat more complex for solid items.

-We will divide the swallowing process into four different phases to illustrate how it works:
+The swallowing process can be divided into four different phases to illustrate how it works:

 The oral preparation phase

-serves to break down and coat the bolus with saliva – performed voluntarily
+The oral preparation phase serves to break down and coat the bolus with saliva and is performed voluntarily.

 The oral transportation phase

-includes the closing of the lips and jaws, as well as the beginning of lifting of the velum to the nasopharynx – voluntarily triggered, reflexive process
+The oral transportation phase includes the closing of the lips and jaws as well as the beginning of the lifting of the velum to the nasopharynx; it is a voluntarily triggered, reflexive process.

 The pharyngeal phase

-begins when the bolus has passed through the pharyngeal isthmus and describes the transportation of the bolus through the pharynx while protected by the airways by lifting the glottis against the epiglottis – reflexive (swallow reflex)
+The pharyngeal phase begins when the bolus has passed through the pharyngeal isthmus and describes the transportation of the bolus through the pharynx while being protected by the airways by lifting the glottis against the epiglottis; this phase is reflexive (swallow reflex).

 The esophageal phase

-describes the transportation of the bolus through the esophagus into the stomach – reflexively controlled
+The esophageal phase describes the transportation of the bolus through the esophagus into the stomach; it is reflexively controlled.

-The broken down, the saliva-coated bolus is passed over the tongue toward the pharynx.
-If the bolus makes contact with the base of the tongue or the back of the throat, afferents in the n. glossopharyngeus and the n. vagus lead the mechanical stimulation to the deglutition center in the medulla oblongata – the pharyngeal muscles are subsequently activated.
+The broken-down, saliva-coated bolus is passed over the tongue toward the pharynx.
+If the bolus makes contact with the base of the tongue or the back of the throat, afferents in the n. glossopharyngeus and the n. vagus lead the mechanical stimulation to the deglutition center in the medulla oblongata—the pharyngeal muscles are subsequently activated.